 Overseas player: Rory Kleinveldt (South Africa); Seekkuge Prasanna (Sri Lanka, for Twenty20, from 14 July); Tabraiz Shamsi (South Africa, for Twenty20, 7-22 July)

-In Out Nathan Buck (Lancashire) Olly Stone (Warwickshire) Max Holden (Middlesex, loan) Monty Panesar (REL) Miles Richardson Chad Barrett (REL) Gareth Wade Sean Terry (REL) Andy Carter (ex-Hampshire, for one game in April) George Munsey (REL) Chesney Hughes (ex-Derbyshire) Tom Sole (YTH) Simon Kerrigan (Lancashire, loan from 6 August) Luke Procter (Lancashire, loan from 1 September) Full Northamptonshire squad list Latest Northamptonshire news Other news: Ex-England batsman James Taylor has joined as a coaching consultant, with former Northants captain David Sales taking a part-time coaching role.
+In Out Nathan Buck (Lancashire) Olly Stone (Warwickshire) Max Holden (Middlesex, loan) Monty Panesar (REL) Miles Richardson Chad Barrett (REL) Gareth Wade Sean Terry (REL) Andy Carter (ex-Hampshire, short-term contract) George Munsey (REL) Chesney Hughes (ex-Derbyshire) Tom Sole (YTH) Simon Kerrigan (Lancashire, loan from 6 August) Luke Procter (Lancashire, loan from 1 September) Full Northamptonshire squad list Latest Northamptonshire news Other news: Ex-England batsman James Taylor has joined as a coaching consultant, with former Northants captain David Sales taking a part-time coaching role.
 Sri Lanka's Seekkuge Prasanna's planned T20 spell was ended by a hamstring injury.
 NOTTINGHAMSHIRE

 Overseas player: Dan Christian (Australia, for Twenty20); Ish Sodhi (New Zealand, for Twenty20); James Pattinson (Australia, until 16 May, then 13 June-1 July); Cheteshwar Pujara (India, mid-May to mid-June, then from 23 August) Other news: Former England head coach Peter Moores, who has worked as a coaching consultant at Trent Bridge since June 2015, took over as head coach from 1 October 2016.
 He will work alongside director of cricket Mick Newell, with Paul Franks as assistant head coach and Ant Botha as assistant coach.
 SOMERSET